 European Apple Sawfly

-European apple sawfly adults are about 5∕16 inch long and wasplike, but with a broad attachment of the thorax and abdomen.
-Sawfly larvae resemble caterpillars, but have prolegs on each abdominal segment.
-Sawfly overwinter as larvae in the soil and have only one generation per year.
+European apple sawfly adults are about 5/16 inch long and wasp like, but with a broad attachment of the thorax and abdomen.
+Sawfly larvae resemble caterpillars but have prolegs on each abdominal segment.
+Sawflies overwinter as larvae in the soil and have only one generation per year.
 Adults emerge during late pink and early bloom.
 Eggs are laid on the calyx end of developing fruit.
-The first instar larvae tunnels just under the epidermis of the fruit, resulting in the typical ribbonlike scar (primary injury).
-These apples usually remain on the tree, and the presence of the scars at harvest can reduce fruit value.
-The second and older instar larvae bore deeply into the seed chamber of the fruit and can penetrate additional fruit, usually causing fruit abortion.
-Later instar injuries on fruit with a brownish frass at the entry are called “secondary damage.”
+Young larvae feed along the surface of the fruit and leave a winding feeding scar on the surface.
+These apples usually remain on the tree, and the presence of the scars can reduce fruit value.
+Older larvae bore deeply into one or more fruit, usually causing mid-season fruit abortion.